-The College P&T Committee shall be composed of six members, with no more than two members representing a single department.
+The College P&T Committee shall be composed of six members, one representing each department.
 The members shall be drawn from departments within the College of Engineering so long as there are a sufficient number of eligible faculty members to serve on the committee.
-If there is an insufficient number of eligible faculty members to serve on the committee, the dean of the college shall build a committee consistent with the procedures outlined in the NMSU ARP 9.20 - 9.36.
+If there is an insufficient number of eligible faculty members to serve on the committee, the dean of the college shall build a committee consistent with the procedures outlined in the NMSU ARP 9.20 - 9.
+36.